Report on Neighborhood Home Values, February 2017

 The charts below are based upon San Francisco home

-breaking out the neighborhoods with the most
+breaking out the neighborhoods with, generally speaking, the most

 given price points.
 Other neighborhoods not listed did have smaller numbers of sales

 within given price segments.

 Where to Buy a HOUSE for under $1

 The overall median HOUSE price in the city in 2016 was $1,325,000, so the under-million-dollar house is

 becoming increasingly rare.
 For context, in 2011, 75% of San Francisco's house sales were below $1,000,000; that percentage has dropped to 24% to 26% (depending on how one is measuring).
 The vast majority of house sales in this

 price segment now occur in a large swath of neighborhoods running across the